-Mixed reality apps are built with the Universal Windows Platform.
-All mixed reality apps are Universal Windows apps, and all Universal Windows apps can be made to run on Windows Mixed Reality devices.
-With Windows 10 and familiarity with middleware tools like Unity, you can start building mixed reality experiences today.
+Mixed reality applications are built with the Universal Windows Platform (UWP).
+All mixed reality applications are UWP applications.
+All UWP applications can be made to run on Windows Mixed Reality devices.
+With Windows 10 and familiarity with middleware tools, such as Unity, you can build mixed reality experiences today.

 Basics of mixed reality development

 Mixed reality experiences are enabled by new Windows features for environmental understanding.
-These enable developers to place a hologram in the real world, and allow users to move through digital worlds by literally walking about.
+These features enable developers to place a hologram in the real world, and let users move through digital worlds by literally walking about.